bitfinexcom/grenache-grape/README.md

 `v`: The value to store.
 Required
 `sig`: The signature as a hex string corresponding to the public key and value (and salt if supplied).
 Required `seq`: The sequence number, used for versioning.
-Optional `salt`: The salt as a hex string representing a buffer with minimum 16 bytes and maximum 64 bytes.
+Optional `salt`: The salt as a normal string, this will be internally hashed before sending

 #### Response Body